wurstscript/WurstScript/manual.md

 # Syntax
 The WurstScript Syntax uses indention to define Blocks, instead of using curly brackets (as in Java) or keywords like 'endif' (as in Jass).
-Indentation must not use spaces, only tabs are permitted.
+Indentation must use tabs or 4 spaces, but not mix both styles in the same file.
+In the following we use the word "tab" to refer to the tab character or to 4 space characters.

 	// Some language using curly brackets (e.g. Java or Zinc) if condition